tobyweston/blog/source/_posts/2015-08-28-pair-tests-dont-work.md

 Pair testing suffers hugely from cognitive bias(?)

 It is really hard to be objective in assessing candidates.
 Partly by definition as assessment is inheriently subjective.
 Pair testing comes with huge cognative bias for both parties (framing effect, anchoring)

+Pair testing is a flawed approach to critical thinking as there is no clear critque or way of objectively assessing them.